dr-guangtou/daily_astroph/astroph-1903.md

   * We observe an extra molecular component of highly processed gas on top of the already proposed less processed gas being transported to the central region of NGC 253.
 Such multicomponent nature and optical depth effects may hinder the use of isotopic ratios based on spatially unresolved line to infer the star formation history and/or initial stellar mass function properties in the nuclei of galaxies.

 * [Do Galaxy Morphologies Really Affect the Efficiency of Star Formation during the Phase of Galaxy Transition?](https://arxiv.org/abs/1903.03505)
+  * **Interesting**
+  * we discuss the net effect of galaxy morphologies on the star formation efficiency (SFE) during the phase of galaxy transition, on the basis of our CO(J = 1 − 0) observations of 28 local “green-valley” galaxies with the Nobeyama 45m Radio Telescope.
+  * We observed 13 “disk-dominated” and 15 “bulge-dominated” green-valley galaxies at fixed stellar mass (M∗) and star formation rate (SFR)
+  * we reveal that the distributions of molecular gas mass, molecular gas fraction, and SFE of green-valley galaxies do not change with their morphologies, suggesting little impact of galaxy morphologies on their SFE
+  * On the other hand, we find that ∼20% of bulge-dominated green-valley galax- ies do not show significant CO emission line, showing high SFEs for their M∗ and SFR.
+These molecular gas deficient sources identified only in the bulge-dominated green-valley galaxies may represent an important population during the quenching phase under the influence of stellar bulge,
+  * our results suggest that the presence of stellar bulge does not decrease the efficiency of on-going star formation, in contrast to the prediction of the morphological quenching scenario.

 * [Efficient Selection of Quasar Candidates Based on Optical and Infrared Photometric Data Using Machine Learning](https://arxiv.org/abs/1903.03337)
+  * Exploring the distribution of quasars and stars in the color spaces, we find that the combination of infrared and optical photometry is more con- ducive to select quasar candidates.
+  * Two new color criterions (yW1W2 and izW1W2) are constructed to distinguish quasars from stars efficiently.
+  * we put forward an efficient schema to select quasar candidates and high redshift quasar candidates, in which two machine learning algorithms (XGBoost and SVM) are implemented
+  * For these newly predicted quasar candidates, a regressor is constructed to estimate their redshifts
+  * XGBoost (Chen & Guestrin 2016) is a boosting algorithm that can be used for classification and regression problems.

 * [Astrophysical Tests of Dark Matter with Maunakea Spectroscopic Explorer](https://arxiv.org/abs/1903.03155)
 * [Cosmology with the MaunaKea Spectroscopic Explorer](https://arxiv.org/abs/1903.03158)